pymc-devs/pymc/sphinxdoc/source/modelbuilding.rst

 The function ``graph`` in ``pymc.graph`` draws graphical representations of ``Model`` (Chapter :ref:`chap:modelfitting`) instances using GraphViz via the Python package PyDot (if they are installed).
-See [dawidmarkov]_ and [Jordan:2004p5439]_ for more discussion of useful information that can be read off of graphical models.
+See [Lauritzen:1990]_ and [Jordan:2004]_ for more discussion of useful information that can be read off of graphical models.
 Note that these authors do not consider deterministic variables.